 4.2 Specification in design applications – Point 17.1.c

-4.3 Few other amendments relating to Designs were also introduced such as, amendment to granted patent [Point 20.1.b(iv)], Renewal of design patents [Points 20.4.d, 33.2.a, and 33.5.dd(iv)].
-Further, although the amended circular has provided for first to file principle, but it has failed to clear its stance on such principle as it is silent on the priority dates in case where the filing dates of the conflicting applications are same.
+4.3 Few other amendments relating to Designs were also introduced such as an amendment to granted patent [Point 20.1.b(iv)], Renewal of design patents [Points 20.4.d, 33.2.a, and 33.5.dd(iv)].
+Further, although the amended circular has provided for first to file principle, it has failed to clear its stance on such principle as it is silent on the priority dates in the case where the filing dates of the conflicting applications are the same.

 The amendment has been made keeping in mind the scenario of present practice followed in Vietnam and what kind of changes can help the law on Intellectual Properties be efficient in the country.
 Thus, the lawmakers have very logically amended the concerned circular as well as complied with the International Standards.

-The amended circular No. 16/2016/TT-BKHCN, w.e.f January 15, 2018 will have a significant impact on IP practice in Vietnam and will provide a synchronization between IP laws in Vietnam and the IP laws practiced internationally.
+The amended circular No. 16/2016/TT-BKHCN, w.e.f January 15, 2018, will have a significant impact on IP practice in Vietnam and will provide synchronization between IP laws in Vietnam and the IP laws practiced internationally.